Guide

 • extra labor because the home's electrical layout is awkward.

 If electrical work is part of the project, break it out as its own line item.
-Watt Wallet's guides to cost to upgrade to 200 amp service and the electric panel upgrade tax credit are useful companions when panel-related scope becomes part of the budget.
+Watt Wallet's guides to Cost to Upgrade to 200 Amp Service and the Electric Panel Tax Credit are useful companions when panel-related scope becomes part of the budget.

 Climate affects both system design and price.

-DOE notes that modern air-source heat pumps can work in cold climates, but colder regions can still push homeowners toward more expensive equipment, more careful sizing, and more scrutiny around backup heat strategy.
+ENERGY STAR says many new certified air-source heat pumps can provide space heating even in very cold climates, and its cold-climate criteria test low-temperature performance down to 5°F. In practice, colder regions can still push homeowners toward more expensive equipment, more careful sizing, and more scrutiny around backup heat strategy.

 In practice, colder climates can lead to: